Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

 \subsubsection{Individual Differences}

-Three studies explicitly mentioned the effect of individual differences in participants' autonomy or sense of agency \cite{kaur2023, moradbakhti2023, nikolova2024}.
-Kaur et al. found no difference in autonomy perception for people who had previously worked with cobots regarding age and gender \cite{kaur2023}.
-However, for cobots that only assisted when required, there was a heightened sense of autonomy among female and older respondents.
-In contrast, robots that never provided assistance induced more autonomy among younger respondents.
-Moradbakhti et al. also observed an effect of gender in their study \cite{moradbakhti2023}.
-Their findings indicated that for male participants, the attribution of masculinity to a care robot was positively associated with a heightened perception of autonomy, whereas for women, the effect was less pronounced.
-Furthermore, the tendency of males to engage in stereotyping behaviour was found to be inversely associated with the perceived level of autonomy within the HRI context.
-No effect of gender on perceived autonomy was found in the study on general robotisation effects \cite{nikolova2024}.
-Instead, higher education was found to moderate the identified negative effects of robotisation on perceived autonomy.
+Three studies explicitly examined individual differences \cite{kaur2023, moradbakhti2023, nikolova2024}.
+Among people with prior experience working with cobots, Kaur et al. found no overall differences in human autonomy by age or gender; however, as-needed assistance increased human autonomy among female and older respondents, whereas no-assistance settings elicited more human autonomy among younger respondents \cite{kaur2023}.
+Moradbakhti et al. observed that, for male participants, attributing masculinity to a care robot was positively associated with higher human autonomy, with a weaker effect for women; moreover, men’s propensity for stereotyping was inversely associated with human autonomy in HRI \cite{moradbakhti2023}.
+In a study of general robotisation effects, no gender differences emerged; instead, higher education moderated the negative impact of robotisation on human autonomy \cite{nikolova2024}.